Dispositions not intended to confer bounty: first condition - gift not intended

 - sought to obtain the full open market price under the transaction, and

-A puts Blackacre for sale on the open market.
+Angela puts Blackacre for sale on the open market.
 Its value is considered to be £100,000.
-B, a stranger, starts negotiations to buy.
-B discovers that A needs a quick sale for personal reasons, e.g. because he is emigrating shortly.
-So B offers only £82,000, but in cash with an undertaking to complete the purchase very soon.
-A accepts because of his own circumstances.
+Barry, a stranger, starts negotiations to buy.
+He discovers that Angela needs a quick sale for personal reasons, e.g. because she is emigrating shortly.
+So Barry offers only £82,000, but in cash with an undertaking to complete the purchase very soon.
+Angela accepts because of her own circumstances.
 There is no gratuitous intent.

-Dispositions made on divorce or dissolution of a civil partnership (IHTM11032) for the benefit of a former spouse or civil partner, whether under a Court Order or as a result of arm’s length negotiations, are normally within IHTA84/S10.
+Dispositions made on divorce or dissolution of a civil partnership (IHTM11032) for the benefit of a former spouse or civil partner, as a result of arm’s length negotiations, will not normally give rise to a transfer of value in view of IHTA84/S10.
+Alternatively, IHTA84/S11(a) (IHTM04173) may apply.
+There is no transfer of value where the disposition is made as a result of a Court Order (IHTM11032).